• Home

 One important tip: choose potatoes of similar size so they finish cooking at the same time.
 If you mix small and very large potatoes in the same batch, the smaller ones will be overcooked by the time the big ones are done.

 2 tablespoons olive oil — The oil does two things: it helps the skin get slightly crispy rather than limp and steamed, and it carries the salt into the skin for flavor.
-Rub each potato thoroughly all over.
-Vegetable oil or melted butter both work as substitutes, but olive oil gives the best result here.
+Rub each potato thoroughly all over — don’t just brush a little on one side and call it done.

-Salt (to taste) — Don’t skip the salt on the outside.
-It seasons the skin and adds flavor all the way through.
-I use kosher salt and am generous with it — the skin is one of the best parts of a good baked potato, and salt is what makes it taste like something.
+I use kosher salt and I’m not shy with it — the skin is one of the best parts of a good baked potato, and salt is what makes it taste like something instead of just cooked starch.

 How to Make Crock Pot Baked Potatoes